 SEAGO will update crash data annually each July/August for the region.
 The TAC will review the updated crash data each September to identify high priority HSIP corridors for project proposals to be prepared for a January HSIP call for projects.

-Our consultant will be present at the August 17th to present the SHSP to our Executive Board.
+Our consultant will be present at the August 17th to present the SHSP and I respectfully request that the Executive Board consider it for approval.